“The money, the research is vital, because we want to try and minimise the impact that cancer treatment has.”Jill, Huey's mum

 Unlike many newborns, Huey was a happy, content sleeper.
 But soon his demeanor changed and, at just 10 weeks old, Huey was diagnosed with Stage 4S neuroblastoma when a 5cm tumour was impeding his breathing and had spread to his liver.

-When Huon was born, his parents Jill and Lindsay knew what they were doing.
+When Huey was born, his parents Jill and Lindsay knew what they were doing.
 They checked out of the hospital early and embarked on the journey of two kids, with older brother Leo two years old.

-From around six weeks old Huon’s demeanour changed.
+From around six weeks old Huey’s demeanour changed.
 He wouldn’t put on any weight, he just remained stable, and he got more and more cranky.
 He was clingy, unsettled and a very noisy sleeper.
 He had started snoring.
 It became hard to get any happy time out of him during the day.

 “When you go in you’re totally oblivious to what you’re getting into.
 You put full faith in the research.
 People count on it.”